-(2016 – ongoing)
+(2016 – 2019)

-Some of you killed Luisa is my attempt to make sense of one of the darkest histories of my homeland, the island of Sardinia, where between 1960 and 1997, almost 200 people were kidnapped, and some murdered, in acts of vigilante justice.
+I challenge the idea of using the photographic medium to document and understand part of one of the darkest histories of my homeland, the island of Sardinia, where between the 1960s and the 1990s almost 200 people were kidnapped for ransom.

 The Sardinian bandits, known as ‘Anonima sequestri sarda,’ followed a set of unwritten rules called Il Codice barbaricino (The Barbagian code).
 Where the power of the state falls short, a rough justice-in-parallel served through the code, preserved the honour and the dignity of the individual.